 (c) In an assistance group that includes two work eligible individuals and is receiving federally funded child care, at least an average total weekly amount of fifty-five hours for the two work eligible individuals.

-(d) In an assistance group that includes two work eligible individuals where one parent is disabled at least an average total weekly amount of thirty hours.
+(d) In an assistance group that includes two work eligible individuals where one parent is disabled as described in paragraph (C)(2) of rule 5101:1-3-01 of the Administrative Code, at least an average total weekly amount of thirty hours.

 (e) In an assistance group that includes a work eligible individual who is the only parent or specified relative in need in the family of a child under six years of age, at least an average weekly amount of twenty hours.

-(f) In an assistance group that includes a minor child under twelve months of age and a single custodial parent a county agency may exempt the work eligible individual for no more than twelve months.
-The county agency may assign the exempt work eligible individual to one or more alternative activities for a number of hours a week the county agency determines.
+(ii) The county agency may assign the work eligible individual to one or more alternative activities for a number of hours a week determined by the county agency.